louistaa/INFO340-resources/git-cheatsheet.md

 git status # check if you are in the correct branch you want to recieve changes in (i.e. main) git pull # pull the changes that someone else has pushed
 ```
-Taking this one step furthur, let's say you need to merge those changes from main to another branch/
+Taking this one step furthur, let's say you need to merge those changes from main to another branch.
 Assumming you're on a branch called louis-branch (or any branch that is not on main):
 ```bash
 git checkout louis-branch # switch to the branch you want to apply changes to